 President Rafael Correa in September 2012 criticized opponents of biotechnology, labeling these as "fundamentalists who are afraid of the truth."
 Sources report that Mr. Correa believes that having enshrined the GE issue within the 2008 Constitution has been a "major mistake."
 He has clarified that constitutional mandate is contradictory; for it prohibits the local development and cultivation of GE crops while at the same time permitting the import of GE-content food and agricultural products (i.e., soybean meal and corn).
-FAS Quito hears that the National Assembly (i.e., Ecuador's legislative branch), where Mr. Correa's party (Alianza País) holds an absolute majority, may amend the constitution to permit GE research and cultivation.
+Reportedly the National Assembly (i.e., Ecuador's legislative branch), where Mr. Correa's party (Alianza País) holds an absolute majority, may amend the constitution to permit GE research and cultivation.
+Mr. Correa recently clarified (Enlace Ciudadano Number 147) that public and private biotechnology research is permissible; stressing that what is not permissible is GE productive cultivation (without the approval of the National Assembly).

 a) REGULATORY FRAMEWORK: Article 401 of Ecuador's 2008 Constitution declares the country to be free of transgenic crops and seeds.
 This article does however grant the President sole authority to authorize the entry of genetically modified agricultural products and seeds.
 Section two of Article 401 affirms that the state reserves for itself the right to regulate the use and development of biotechnology and its products, as well as its experimentation, use, and commercialization.
-It prohibits the use of dangerous, experimental biotechnology; guidelines however do not exist for defining what constitutes a dangerous or experimental biotechnology.
-Concerns have been raised within the scientific community that this article limits scientific research.
+It prohibits the use of dangerous, experimental biotechnology; guidelines however do not exist for defining what constitutes dangerous or experimental biotechnology.
+Concerns have been raised that this article limits scientific research.